News

 Rarely are all my works exhibited together in one gallery.
 Usually Delaware pieces go to one shop, Maryland pieces to others and Virginia pieces to yet another.

-“Discover Delmarva,” on display at Bishop’s Stock in Snow Hill during March, comprises all my new work — 22 new prints created since the pandemic — featuring icons and institutions from across the Peninsula.
+“Discover Delmarva,” on display at Bishop’s Stock in Snow Hill during March, comprised all my new work — 22 new prints created since the pandemic — featuring icons and institutions from across the Peninsula.

 “I’m so excited for this opportunity,” Sahler said.
 “This is the first time I myself will see all these pieces collected together in one setting.
 It will be quite a show.”